dinghy-group/svc/linux/lab-01/README.md

 1. Display the path of current directory
 2. Go to the log files folder
-3. Go to the home directory
+3. Go to the home directory and user

 ## 2. File & Directory Creation